HarshitSuthar4/3dayJsChallenge/README.md

-# 3daysJsChallenge
+# oneWeekJsChallenge
-I have to finish a JS course within 3 days to brush up my JS concepts
+I have to finish a JS course within one week to brush up my JS concepts